Phileosopher/commonplace/mind-feelings-happiness-stress.md

 While finding stress simply requires [meditation](awareness.md), changing it requires [changing our stressors](mind-feelings-happiness-stress.md).

 - Approaching this change needs [the right attitude](success-2_attitude.md) because you must sacrifice many, *many* old ways of thinking.
+- The speed of [this particular optical illusion](mind-feelings-happiness-stress.jpg) is a good indicator of how fast our mind is racing.

 Not all stress is bad: